Why See Kew Gardens?

-As the world's largest collection of plants (approximately 30,000 different species), Kew boasts trees and flowers that you'll be hard pressed to find anywhere else, and has been listed as a UNESCO World Heritage Sites since 2003.
+As the world's largest collection of plants (approximately 30,000 different species), Kew boasts trees and flowers that you'll be hard-pressed to find anywhere else and has been listed as a UNESCO World Heritage Site since 2003.
 Among the many sights of historical significance housed within the garden are Kew Palace, the smallest of British royal palaces, and the Great Pogoda, a Chinese-inspired tower erected in 1762, that stands at 164 ft.
-So whether you class yourself as a green fingered nature lover or not, Kew really has something for everyone!
+So whether you class yourself as a green-fingered nature lover or not, Kew really has something for everyone!

 Opening night: 1 January 1970

 What you thought

 Seen Kew Gardens?
 Loved it?
 Hated it?

 Help your fellow London Theatreland visitors by leaving the first review!Write a review now

 Sound good to you?
 Share this page on social media and let your friends know about Kew Gardens at Kew Royal Botanic Gardens.

 Keep up to date

 I want email news and updates for events in my area!
 Read how we protect your data.